 Lead time: 2-4 weeks.
 Surcharge may apply for urgent orders (<2 weeks), or during peak periods.

 Review: I reviewed my experience at Meiko Tailor here, and the fit/craftsmanship of the eventual suit here.
-I also reviewed a linen suit and a sports jacket from them here, a more casual ensemble here, and a smart casual outfit here.
-More recently, I reviewed a vintage Ermenegildo Zegna suit here.
+I also reviewed a linen suit and a sports jacket here, a more casual ensemble here, a smart casual outfit here, and a vintage Ermenegildo Zegna suit here.
+Most recently, I revisited Meiko Tailor and reviewed a smart casual ensemble from its new sub-brand Uncommon Hem here.

 Conclusion:

-I hope that this list of affordable tailors in Singapore has been useful.
-In many ways, this is my definitive list of tailors in Singapore that I recommend.
-I had personal experience getting garments tailored at all the aforementioned tailors, and my experiences have been nothing short of positive across the board.
-I made sure to include tailors across a wide variety of price ranges too so there’s something for everyone here.
-Don’t just take it from me though – all the featured tailors have Google Reviews of at least 4.5/5.
+I hope that this list of the best tailors in Singapore has been helpful.
+In many ways, this is my definitive recommendation for tailors in Singapore.
+I have visited all the aforementioned tailors, and my experiences have been overwhelmingly positive.
+I made sure to include tailors across a wide variety of price ranges, too, so there’s something for everyone here.

 Tailoring is a craft – let’s appreciate the painstaking effort local tailors put into their products.

-Aside from the individual promotions at each tailor, do also consider the curated tailoring packages listed on The Shiok Store.
-I believe The Shiok Shop is the first to offer curated tailoring packages online, just as Wah So Shiok was – and still is – the first to do personal reviews of affordable tailors.
-The package deals are all very attractive, so if you’re on the hunt for tailored clothing and want to stretch your dollar do consider purchasing them.
+Aside from the individual promotions at each tailor, consider the curated tailoring packages listed on The Shiok Store.
+The Shiok Shop is the first to offer curated tailoring packages online, just as Wah So Shiok was – and still is – the first to do personal reviews of affordable tailors.
 Redemption is fuss-free: an email invoice will be sent to you after purchase.
-Simply book an appointment with the respective tailors stating the package you bought, and show them the invoice while in-store if necessary.
+Simply book an appointment with the respective tailor, stating the package you purchased, and show the invoice in-store if necessary.

 Other listicles